 8 cups chicken stock

-1 bunch greens trimmed and torn into bite-sized pieces (about 6 lightly packed cups)
+1 bunch greens (such as escarole) trimmed and torn into bite-sized pieces (about 6 lightly packed cups)

 Combine the ground meat, bread crumbs, 1 egg, 1/4 cup of each cheese, oregano, salt and pepper in a bowl.
 Mix thoroughly, then form the mixture into 3/4-inch to 1 1/2-inch balls.
 You should have 20 to 30 meatballs, depending on how large you form them.

-In large skillet, heat 2 tablespoons oil over medium high heat.
-Add the meatballs in batches, and cook, turning, until browned all over, 3 to 5 minutes.
-(If they are still a bit pink in the middle, don't worry, they will continue to cook in the broth.)
-Set them aside on paper towels to absorb excess oil.
+In a large skillet, heat 2 tablespoons olive oil over medium high heat.
+Add the meatballs in batches and cook, turning, until browned all over, 3 to 5 minutes.
+(If they are still a bit pink in the middle, don't worry; they will continue to cook in the broth.)
+Set them aside on paper towels or a paper bag to absorb excess oil.

-In a 4 to 6 quart soup pot, heat the remaining 1 tablespoon oil over medium high heat.
-Add the onion and garlic and sauté until onions are tender and garlic is soft, but not browned, about 5 minutes.
+In a 4- to 6-quart soup pot, heat the remaining 1 tablespoon oil over medium high heat.
+Add the onion and garlic and sauté until the onions are tender and the garlic is soft, but not browned, about 5 minutes.
 Add the stock and bring to a boil.
 Add the greens, reduce the heat to low, cover, and simmer for 10 minutes.
 Add the meatballs and cook another 5 minutes.

-Meanwhile, combine remaining 2 eggs and remaining cheeses in small bowl and stir with a fork to blend.
-Slow pour the egg mixture into hot soup, stirring constantly.
-Cover and simmer just until egg bits are set, about 1 minute.
-Season to taste with salt and black pepper, maybe even a squirt of lemon juice, and serve immediately in a low bowl if possible so the meatballs are visible.
+Meanwhile, combine the remaining 2 eggs and remaining cheeses in small bowl and stir with a fork to blend.
+Slowly pour the egg mixture into the hot soup, stirring constantly.
+Cover and simmer just until egg bits are set, about 30 seconds.
+Season to taste with salt and black pepper, maybe even a pinch of red pepper flakes and a squirt of lemon juice.
+Serve immediately.